(GERMAN OFFENSIVES and an ARMISTICE – continued)

 In Paris the celebrations were as intense, with guns firing and so much other noise that people could not hear one another talk.
 People walked arm in arm, American soldiers among them, and the celebrations in the streets went into a second day.
 People also celebrated in Australia, Rio de Janeiro, Montevideo and in Palestine.

 News of the armistice reached New York at three in the morning, and immediately church bells began ringing.
 After daybreak people paraded joyously in the streets.
 President Wilson went before Congress, where he was heartily cheered, and to Congress he said: "The victorious nations will set up a just peace throughout the world."

-In the trenches, U. S. troops fought to the last minute.
+In the trenches, US troops fought to the last minute.
 General Pershing was disappointed because he wanted to take the war into Germany.
 But at eleven p.m., when the armistice officially began, the frontline troops, officers and enlisted men, were overjoyed.
 They cheered.
 Officers and enlisted men fraternized, and enlisted men crossed over to Germans in their trenches a short distance away.
-And to the surprise of the Americans, they found overjoyed German soldiers, who cheered and fired flares in celebration through the night.
+And to the surprise of the Americans, they found the German soldiers joyous.

-The influenza epidemic was now winding down.
+The influenza epidemic had been winding down.
 It had spread from Europe to every corner of the United States.
 In previous times, influenza had been killing five persons per thousand people per year, but recently it had been killing four per thousand per week.
-More American soldiers had died from the flu than from enemy fire power, and thousands of wounded had died because they were weakened by the disease.
+More American soldiers had died from the flu than from enemy firepower, and thousands of wounded had died because they were weakened by the disease.
 In the winter of 1918-19, over 500,000 Americans died from the flu and its complications.
 The development of a vaccine to combat the virus would not occur for another fifteen years.